TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 ### Bonus: Uptimerobot

 Having set up Pushover already, an easy finishing touch is setting up basic monitoring.
 [Uptimerobot](https://uptimerobot.com/) has a free plan allowing up to 50 monitors at 5 minute intervals.
-It has integration with Pushover, although it asks for the 'user key' instead of the application-specific 'API token', so you can also set up an application-specific e-mail address in Pushover and use that.
+It has integration with Pushover, although it asks for the 'user key' instead of the application-specific 'API token'.
+You can also set up an application-specific e-mail address in Pushover and use that.

 ## Summary

 All in all the process of moving from Wordpress to Hugo was pretty smooth.
 Extracting content was fairly easy although it required quite some post-processing.
-Migrating the content was a similar experience: There might be some bumps, you need to test, but it's perfectly doable.
+Migrating the comments was a similar experience: There might be some bumps, you need to test, but it's perfectly doable.

 Caddy en Hugo make a very good combination.
 Especially if your use cases stay somewhat simple, Caddy is perfect.
-For complexer environments I suppose the benefit of practically 0-config will disappear at some point, leveling the playing field when comparing with for example Nginx.
+For complexer environments I suppose the benefit of practically 0-config will disappear at some point, leveling the playing field when comparing with, for example, Nginx.

 For me this has been a welcome upgrade.
 Ditching the maintenance and plugin-bloat allows returning focus on what a blog is about: Content.